-When it comes to making a sheet purchase, there are a few questions to ask out the gate: What is the fabric?
+When it comes to making a sheet purchase, there are a few questions to ask out the gate: What is the fabric made of?
 Where was the fabric produced?
 What is the weave?
 Is the fabric breathable?
 Does the sheet use organic or natural materials?

 Hannam encourages shoppers to focus on natural materials as they will help to keep you cool and comfortable.
 Cotton, she shares, has the most options in terms of color, style, and price.
-However, if you prefer a smooth and softer feel to your sheets, she encourages bamboo because this fabric is gentle as well as more eco-friendly than other sheet fabrics.
+However, if you prefer a smooth and softer feel to your sheets, she encourages bamboo, because this fabric is gentle and more eco-friendly than other sheet fabrics.

 Another important consideration for consumers is the weave.
-Hannam shares that there are three main types of weave: percale, sateen, and twill.
+Hannam says that there are three main types of weave: percale, sateen, and twill.

 “Percale uses a one-thread-over, one-thread-under pattern, which creates a crisp, lightweight fabric with a matte finish.
 Sateen weave is one-thread-under and four-thread-over, producing a silky feel and lustrous sheen.
 [And] twill weave has diagonal parallel ribs, like denim, producing a durable material but not as smooth as percale or sateen.”